 About Neil Barnett

-Neil is a Senior Lecturer in Public Policy in the Faculty of Business.
+Neil is a Senior Lecturer in Public Policy in Leeds Business School.
 He teaches in the area of public sector management, has led management development programmes in local government, and researches and publishes in that area.

 - Managing in Public and Private Sectors